maniospas/Blombly/docs/syntax.md

 similarly to the above example.
 This lets you write secure code by controlling which functionality or variables are exposed to called blocks.
-To write recursive blocks (i.e., that call themselves) you need to make them final.
+To write recursive blocks (i.e., that call themselves) you also need to make them final.

 :bulb: Make keyword arguments final to make sure that the match between their name and value is never broken.

 ## Inline execution